kelohh/HomeAutomation/README.md

 # HomeAutomation
-Home Automation using Arduino Mega along with MySensors and OneButton libraries.
+Home Automation using Arduino Mega with MySensors and OneButton libraries.

 Source sketch thanks to Szmalu, Grzegorz Greg Krajewski and Tomasz Dzilinski.